H3rz3n/davinci-helper/README.md

   <img src="/screenshot/git_hub_thumbnail.png" alt="Banner" width="600"/>
 </p>

+> [!WARNING]
+> The project is undergoing a complete rewrite in Flutter to improve performance and extend compatibility to Debian-based systems

 ## What is DaVinci Helper?

 **DaVinci Helper** is a companion app that simplifies the installation and use of BlackMagic DaVinci Resolve (both Free and Studio versions) on Linux.